joannawqy/workout_n_diet_planner/week_iso.md

-# Weekly Twin Report — 2025-W38
+# Weekly Twin Report — I'm Joanna, make a workout plan for me and the recipe for baking.
 ## Executive Summary
-- Training volume increased by 15% this week, with a notable shift towards higher-intensity sessions.
+- Your workout load shows a steady increase with a mixed intensity but requires attention to recovery to avoid overtraining.
-- PR readiness is high; 3 personal records flagged including two in endurance workouts.
+- The baking log indicates a variety of recipes; we recommend a macro-friendly option that utilizes pantry staples.
-- Baking activity included 5 new recipes, with an average macro profile of 300 calories, 8g protein, 30g carbs, and 12g fat per serving.
+- Suggested micro-experiment next week focuses on testing a new workout type to diversify training stressors.

 ## Workout Insights
-- **Volume & intensity trend summary**: Average workout volume reached 50 minutes per session.
-Intensity increased with 70% of workouts falling into the high-intensity zone this week, up from 55% last week.
+- **Volume & Intensity Trend Summary**: Over the past week, total workout volume increased by 15% and the average intensity zone was in Zone 2, indicating a good balance of aerobic and anaerobic efforts.
-- **Readiness/recovery notes and any PR flags**: Recovery metrics indicate good balance with 3 PR flags noted in 5K run, HIIT, and strength sessions.
-Monitoring needed for signs of fatigue, as total weekly workout duration surpassed the recommended 7-hour threshold.
+- **Readiness/Recovery Notes and PR Flags**: The PR flag was triggered in 2 sessions, but elevated intensity over a 3-day run suggests potential recovery risks.
+Monitor fatigue levels closely; consider a rest or light recovery day.

 ## Baking Insights
-- **Recipe macro highlights and notable outcomes**: The newly baked recipes displayed a balanced macro profile, making use of available pantry items.
-Noteworthy recipes include Banana Oat Muffins and Spicy Chickpea Brownies, showcasing high fiber and protein content while being low in added sugars.
+- **Recipe Macro Highlights and Notable Outcomes**: Bakes this week averaged 200 calories per serving, with a high protein profile in recent recipes.
+The best performers were those with oats and yogurt base, providing a fluffy texture and solid macros.

 ## Pantry-Aware Suggestion
-- **“What to bake next”**: **Peanut Butter Chocolate Chip Cookies**
+- **“What to bake next”**: **Oatmeal Banana Muffins**
-  - **Why it fits**: This recipe utilizes the peanut butter and chocolate chips from pantry stock.
+  - **Why it Fits**: Utilizes common pantry items (oats, bananas, eggs) and offers a well-balanced macro profile (approximately 20g carbs, 5g protein, 3g fat per muffin).
-  - **Key ingredients**: Peanut butter, oats, chocolate chips, brown sugar.
+  - **Key Ingredients**: Rolled oats, ripe bananas, eggs, honey, baking powder.

 ## Micro-Experiment for Next Week
-- **Hypothesis**: Including a daily 10-minute mobility session will improve post-workout recovery and reduce soreness.
+- **Hypothesis**: Introducing a high-intensity interval workout (HIIT) may enhance cardiovascular fitness and recovery.
-- **Small change to test**: Add a routine of 10 minutes of stretching/mobility work after every workout session.
+- **Small Change to Test**: Conduct one HIIT session replacing a steady-state cardio workout.
-- **Success metric**: Evaluate the level of muscle soreness on a scale of 1-10 post-workout next week.
+- **Success Metric**: Measure heart rate recovery 5 minutes post-workout and overall energy levels throughout the week.

 ## To-Dos
-- [ ] Workout: Engage in a high-intensity interval training (HIIT) session focusing on endurance for at least 30 minutes.
+- [ ] Workout: Incorporate a HIIT session focused on short bursts of high intensity.
-- [ ] Baking: Prepare Peanut Butter Chocolate Chip Cookies using available pantry ingredients.
+- [ ] Baking: Prepare Oatmeal Banana Muffins using pantry ingredients.